 Sagar

-Sagar, called the city of lakes, on a spur of the Vindhya Range and 1750 ft above sea-level, is situated in Madhya Pradesh state of central India.
-The main lake which is called Sagar Lake established by Lakha Banzaara in early 1100 AD is the heart of the city, and the very panoramic view of the lake can give you peace.
-Sagar was made capital of the region ruled by Maratha Governor Govind Pant Bundele in the year 1735.
+Sagar, called the city of lakes, on a spur of the Vindhya Range and 1750 ft above sea level, is in Madhya Pradesh state of central India.
+The main lake is called Sagar Lake established by Lakha Banzaara in early 1100 AD in the heart of the city, and the very panoramic view of the lake can give you peace.
+Sagar was made the region's capital, ruled by Maratha Governor Govind Pant Bundele in 1735.
 From then on the importance of the place had only increased.

 Old Sagar

 Sagar is known to many today.
-The present day Sagar was founded as an alternate capital by the rulers who were ruling with Gadpahra as capital.
-Let us go the place which is the older than Sagar, presently it is known as Old Sagar.
-Gadpahra is situated around twelve kilo meters from Sagar on the hill of Bhainsha on Jhansi road.
-If you come to National highway No. 26 leading to Lalithpur you can get a bus that can take you to Gadpahra or alternatively take the share jeep that are plying between Sagar and Gadpahra.
+The present-day Sagar was founded as an alternate capital by the rulers who were ruling with Gadpahra as the capital.
+Let us go to the place which is older than Sagar, presently it is known as Old Sagar.
+Gadpahra is situated around twelve kilometers from Sagar on the hill of Bhainsha on Jhansi road.
+If you come to National Highway No. 26 leading to Lalitpur, you can get a bus that can take you to Gadpahra or the shared jeep plying between Sagar and Gadpahra.

-You will see a Old fort built on a low ranges of Bhainsha hills.
-Gadpahra is known as most ancient and Siddh kshetra.
-The place is known as Siddh because of the presence of the very powerful ancient Hanuman Mandir.
+You will see an Old fort built on a low range of Bhainsha hills.
+Gadpahra is known as the most ancient Siddh Kshetra.
+The place is known as Siddh because of the presence of the powerful ancient Hanuman Mandir.

 Rulers of Gadpahra